signalogic/SigSRF_SDK/README.md

 <a name="SDKDownload"></a>
 # Using the SDK - Run Demos and Reference Apps, Build User Apps

 There are two (2) options to run and test the EdgeStream and SigSRF SDK (i) Docker containers, or (ii) download a RAR package and install script.
+Option (i) is fastest and easiest, option (ii) will give precise performance results for specific VM or bare-metal configurations.
 See the [Docker Containers](#user-content-installnotesdockercontainer) and [Rar Packages](#user-content-installnotesrarpackage) sections below.

 The SDK contains: